livingtongues/living-dictionaries/packages/scripts/migrate-to-supabase/notes.md

 - drop entry_updates
 - make alternate writing systems of the sentence translations as different bcp keys (same as for glosses)
 - change old senses created_by/updated_by from firebase ids to user_ids and then connect relationships and change type to uuid
-- add 331 megabytes of content_updates to db, saved a  sql queries to avoid upgrading to the $25/month
+- add 331 megabytes of content_updates to db, saved sql queries to avoid upgrading to the $25/month
 - think about find-replacing the "pn/v": "prenoun / preverb", and one other pos with dash when filtering by pos

 ## Notes